Newburgh Nonprofit Grows a Hudson Valley Workforce

 A valley that once led with manufacturing

 “Our mission is very simple at its core, says Executive Vice President Harold King of Newburgh and the Hudson Valley’s Council of Industry.
 “We’re here to help our members be successful.

 The Council was founded in 1910 as the Mid-Hudson Manufacturers Association at a time when the Hudson Valley hummed with heavy industry and today’s tech products barely existed in the imaginations of sci-fi writers and enthusiasts.

-IBM with its long arc of influence in the Hudson Valley, dominating first in munitions manufacturing, moved on to accounting machines, and then, in the 1960s, eclipsed those machines with the development of computer technology and eventually mainframes and eventually computer chips.
+IBM with its long arc of influence in the Hudson Valley dominated first in munitions manufacturing, moved on to accounting machines, and then in the 1960s eclipsed those machines.

-The Council which served and continues to serve those ancillary industries has learned to remain mission-driven and nimble.
+The Council which served and continues to serve those manufacturers has learned to remain mission-driven and nimble.

 “A lot of it is about leveraging numbers,” says King.
 “Our core activities — advocacy, workforce development, networking — what we’re doing is leveraging small companies into one bigger ‘side’, and trying to speak with one voice for 120 Hudson Valley members who have common interests with thousands more across the state.”

 With a paid staff of five and a 28 member board of volunteer directors, the not-for-profit serves members from Orange, Rockland and Westchester counties in the south to Columbia and Greene in the north.